whhe/mongo-replicator/README.md

 ### Operator

-Operator defined the functions need to be implemented.
+Operator defined the functions need to be implemented for the target container to replicate data.

 ```go
 type Operator interface {